Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 Phase 1: Workflow mapping

 At Orient, this produced a matrix of 49 use cases, each scored by impact, feasibility, and dependencies.
 It took two weeks.
-The output was a prioritised roadmap that told us exactly what to build, in what order, and why.
+The output was a prioritised roadmap that told me exactly what to build, in what order, and why.

 Phase 2: Instruction engineering